-The future is most likely going to be electric, and Ford Motor Company surely isn’t going to get left behind.
-While the internal combustion engine isn’t going anywhere soon, electric vehicles are quickly on their way to becoming the norm.
-While fully electric cars are becoming the norm, a battery-powered pickup truck has yet to be seen on a wide scale.
-That's where Ford comes in.
+The future is most likely going to be electric, and Ford Motor Company isn’t going to get left behind.
+While the internal combustion engine isn’t going anywhere soon, electric vehicles are quickly becoming a normal part of our automotive landscape.
+Most of the electrical vehicles we've seen have been cars, but a fully electric pickup hasn't been done on a large scale.
+Ford plans to change that.

 Electric F-150 Spotted With Independent Rear Suspension

-More images of the F-150 EV have surfaced, showing off the electric truck's fancy new independent rear suspension.
-This new suspension, along with its electrification, could be a sneak peek into the future of the F series trucks as a whole.
+More images of the F-150 EV have surfaced, showing off the electric truck's new independent rear suspension.
+This new suspension, along with its electrification, could be a sneak peek into the future of the F-series trucks as a whole.

 Thanks to Ford Authority, these updated spy shots show the same basic truck we saw before.
 The same dummy tailpipe, the same standard F-150 grille, headlights, taillights, and other exterior elements, and the same front-mounted charging port.
 All in all, the only thing of note from this batch of spy shots is the independent rear suspension.
 Ditching the solid rear axle that has been the go-to rear suspension set up for trucks is a big move, and it certainly could change the whole feel of the F-series if it is adopted en masse.